tari-project/rfcs/src/Glossary.md

 [reorg]: #chain-reorg "After a chain split occurs nodes on the poorer chain must resync to the best chain"

 A chain reorganization occurs after a chain split occurs on the network, which commonly occurs due to network latency and connectivity issues.
-When a chain split occurs one chain will have the higher accumulated proof-of-work, this chain is considered the best chain.
-Nodes on the poorer chain will need to rewind and resync their chains to best chain.
-In this process transaction in the mempool could become orphaned or invalid.
+When a chain split occurs, one chain will have the higher accumulated proof-of-work, this chain is considered the best chain.
+Nodes on the poorer chain will need to rewind and resync their chains to the best chain.
+In this process, transactions in the mempool could become orphaned or invalid.

 ## Checkpoint